-The DSP can be executed with single cycle instruction using the independent data memory and program memory buses offered by the modified Harvard architecture and pipeline instruction.
-This method provides overlapping of instruction fetch and execution cycles.
+The DSP can be executed with single cycle instructions using independent data memory and program memory buses in the system architecture and pipeline instructions.
+This method allows the instruction fetch and execution cycles to overlap.
 Figure 27 illustrates the execution sequence.
 The first instruction takes two clock cycles to execute; subsequent executions occur in a single cycle.
 All instruction fetch cycles have the same machine timing regardless of whether external or internal memory is used.
-Because the DSP contains a two-level pipeline, the JUMP and CALL instructions do not disrupt the execution process
+Because the DSP contains a two-level pipeline, the JUMP and CALL instructions do not disrupt the execution process.

-In two-byte instructions, the second byte is being fetched while the first byte is executing.
-Because the processor knows that the instruction is a JUMP or CALL, the second byte is transferred to the program counter and the correct address is fetched into the pipeline.
+In two-word instructions, the second word is fetched while the first word is executing.
+Because the processor knows that the instruction is a $\tt JUMP$ or $\tt CALL$, the second word is transferred to the program counter and the correct address is fetched into the pipeline.
 There is no disruption or pipeline flushing.
 The pipeline flow is affected when the program counter is the destination for a load.
-Because the load (LD) instruction is a single word instruction, the next instruction is fetched during load execution.
-To compensate for the instruction in the pipeline, that instruction is executed as a NOP.
+Because the load ($\tt LD$) instruction is a single word instruction, the next instruction is fetched during load execution.
+To compensate for the instruction in the pipeline, that instruction is executed as a $\tt NOP$.